balancer/cow-amm/README.md

 - Immutably stores Cow Protocol's `GPv2Order.appData` to be allowed to swap
 - Gives infinite ERC20 approval to the CoW Protocol's `VaultRelayer` contract
 - Implements IERC1271 `isValidSignature` method to allow for validating intentions of swaps
-- Implements a `commit` method to avoid multiple swaps from conflicting with each other
+- Implements a `commit` method to avoid multiple swaps from conflicting with each other.
+  - This is stored in the same transient storage slot as reentrancy locks in order to prevent calls to swap/join functions within a settlement execution or vice versa.
+  - It's an error to override a commitment since that could be used to clear reentrancy locks.
+Commitments can only be cleared by ending a transaction.
 - Validates the `GPv2Order` requirements before allowing the swap

 ## Features on BCoWFactory